 She married a man, Benjamin Coston, a scientist who was already an inventor who was just starting to make a name for himself.
 He worked for the Navy in a pyrotechnic lab.
 Like many inventors, his inventions were stolen and he was never compensated for them.
-The risk of working with dangerous chemicals finally got the best of him.
-He died at the age of 26, leaving behind a young wife and 4 children.
+The risk of working with dangerous chemicals finally got the best of him and he died at the age of 26, leaving behind a young wife and 4 children.
 Soon afterwards Martha lost her youngest son and her mother.

 Pretty soon all of the money she had left was gone and things were starting to look very grim.
 It was then that she started looking through her husband’s work to see if there were any finished ideas that he hadn’t patented yet.
-She didn’t find any that were finished.
-But she found one that sounded promising.
+She didn’t find any that were finished, but she found one that sounded promising.
 It was a system of maritime signaling flares.

 The original flares that her husband came up with didn’t work, but Martha was convinced the basic idea was there and that she could improve on them.
 What she needed were flares that were bright enough and lasted long enough to be used for signaling over great distances.
-Her husband didn’t leave any notes about how to mix the chemical compounds that would create the brightness.
-And Martha didn’t have a background in chemical engineering.
+Her husband didn’t leave any notes about how to mix the chemical compounds that would create the brightness, and Martha didn’t have a background in chemical engineering.
 So she would basically have to start from scratch to figure out how to make them work.

 For the years she was working on the invention she and her children stayed with friends.
 She first wanted to find out if the idea was even worth pursuing, so she contacted some people she knew in the Navy.